What's the difference a High Touch Account and a High Tech / Low Fee Account?

 All of the platforms we use have bank-grade security and encryption to protect your financial information.
 This includes secure password logins with user identity applications, data security protection and monitoring for unusual activity requests.
 All our partners utilize advanced firewalls to keep unauthorized parties from gaining access to your personal information, as well as anomaly detection and intrusion detection technology to alert us to unusual behavior in your account.
 Firewalls keep their public Web servers separate from the servers that contain your account and personal data, so they cannot be accessed directly from the Internet.
 Their secure web site, where you access your account information, uses 128-bit encryption on the transmission of all data between their Web site and your computer.

 Why choose Integra over a big name company?

 Read why choose Integra over a big name company.

 What are the risks in investing?

 Because of the inherent risk of loss associated with investing, we, nor anyone else is able to represent, guarantee, or even imply that our services and methods of analysis can or will predict future results, successfully identify market tops or bottoms, or insulate you from losses due to market corrections or declines.
-For a list of the various types of risks, please click here.
-(DAVID: have a link that goes to this found at item 4.1.2)
+Learn more about the various types of risks.

 How accessible is my money?

-Processing times for cash withdrawals from your account usually takes 3-6 business days.
+Processing times for cash withdrawals from your account usually take 3-6 business days.

 Does Integra Financial offer loans or credit card debt consolidation and counseling?